SkUrRiEr/esp12_trivial_programmer/README.md

 It contains configuration to be build and programmed using [PlatformIO](https://platformio.org/) however `main.cpp` should work in the Arduino IDE with ESP8266 addons without major modifications.

+## Compatibility

+This works with [esptool](https://github.com/espressif/esptool) without any special commandline arguments or tweaks however `esptool` uses the `RTS` line to hard-reset the ESP8266 after it's finished which doesn't work because standard "FTDI" cables don't have that pin broken out.

 ## Using the device with this circuit attached

 1. Build and upload the software using PlatformIO or your IDE of choice